ankrutik/notes/aws/solutions_arch_cert/notes.md

 Disable, wait for some time, delete.

 Uses AWS Shield for DDOS protection.

+**Blue/green deployment** is a technique for releasing applications by  shifting traffic between two identical environments running different  versions of the application: "Blue" is the currently running version and "green" the new version.
+This type of deployment allows you to test  features in the green environment without impacting the currently  running version of your application.
+When you’re satisfied that the  green version is working properly, you can gradually reroute the traffic from the old blue environment to the new green environment.
+Blue/green  deployments can mitigate common risks associated with deploying  software, such as downtime and rollback capability.

 ***How is this different than a multivalue load balancer?** Uses AnyCast IP.*